 ZAYA offers a secure operating system, called ZAYA Secure Kernel; ZAYA Secure Kernel is a Security Certified Operating Systems which meets Security Certification Requirements.
-ZAYA Kernel is a secure operating system itself but also secures the custom middlewares and user applications from the external attacks.
+ZAYA Kernel is a secure operating system itself but also protects the middleware's and user applications from the external attacks and even from itself.

 If you haven’t seen ZAYA Secure μContainers, you can see the following link : [Press Release] ZAYA Secure μContainers for Arm Cortex M Microcontrollers

 ZAYA makes use of certified ZAYA Kernel Security and ZAYA μContainer features to solve the functional security issues and offers Turnkey μContainers